Self-Directed Case Study · Windows Endpoint & Server Administration

 Both Toronto-Users and Montreal-Users groups visible in Groups OU

-Montreal-Users group membership — montreal.user added
+Montreal-Users group membership — lab user added

-Montreal-Users group membership — montreal.user added
+Montreal-Users group membership — lab user added

 Default Domain Policy — GPO tree structure viewed